careweather/oneil/README.md

 Boltzmann's constant: ...
 ```

-The preamble may also specify the allowable range of the parameter.
-Oneil checks all parameters to ensure their assigned or calculated values are within this range.
-Ranges can be specified using ints, floats, or math constants as follows:
+The preamble may also specify limits on the parameter.
+Oneil checks all parameters to ensure their assigned or calculated values are within their limits.
+Limits can be specified using ints, floats, or math constants as follows:

 ``` { .on }
 Mass (0, 10e8): ...